bndtools/bnd/biz.aQute.bnd.gradle/README.md

 The collection of files to use for locating bundles during the bndrun execution.
 The default is _${project.sourceSets.main.runtimeClasspath}_ plus _${project.configurations.archives.artifacts.files}_.

+### tests

+The list of fully qualified names of test classes to run.
+If not set, or empty, Then all the test classes listed in the `Test-Classes` manifest header are run.
+In Gradle 4.6 and later, the `--tests` command line option can be used to set the fully qualified name of a test class to run.
+This can be repeated multiple times to specify multiple test classes to run.

 ## Create a task of the `Index` type